 Forfeiture of Shares FAQs

-What is the forfeiture of shares?
+What is the forfeiture of shares in a company?

 Forfeiture of shares is the cancellation of shares of a company by canceling a shareholder’s shares due to non-payment of dues like an allotment or call money.